bogeeee/restfuncs/server/Security concept.md

 Another advantage of this approach is, that all RestunfsClients can just share one connection, so they don't exhaust connections.
 The pulled `SecurityPropertiesOfHttpRequest` is simply associated to the ServerSession class id (or group of such with same security settings = `SecurityGroup`).

+# Dependencies
+- `not-so-weak@2.0.0` Had a quick review -> looks good.
+Therefore fixed to that version.